The Glass Ceiling: When to Upgrade to a Grand Piano

 A grand piano isn't just "louder."
 The design, the length of the strings, and the massive horizontal soundboard allow for a much greater dynamic range and richer overtones.

 Since most competitions and performances take place on a grand piano, practicing with this level of resonance is essential.
-It teaches you "voicing" (how to make a melody soar over a complex accompaniment) in a way that an upright piano's compact design simply cannot replicate.
+It allows you to develop your voicing skills (how to make specific melodic or harmonic lines stand out within a complex chordal framework) in a way that an upright piano's compact design simply cannot replicate.

 Quality is Key

 Of course, maintenance and quality are the ultimate deciding factors.
 A poor-quality or neglected grand can be outperformed by a high-end, well-maintained upright any day.
-But for those ready to move past the "SUV" and see what they are truly capable of, the grand piano offers an elevated experience that allows your potential to finally catch up with your practice.
+But for those ready to move past the "SUV" and see what they are truly capable of, the grand piano offers an elevated experience, allowing the musical ideas in your mind to take shape beneath your hands.